 Every lidar point can have a classification code assigned to it that defines the type of object that has reflected the laser pulse.
 Lidar points can be classified into a number of categories, including bare earth or ground, top of canopy, and water.
-The different classes are defined using numeric integer codes in the LAS files.
+The classes are defined using numeric integer codes in the LAS files.

-Lidar points stored in LAS files are typically classified into different categories using specialized classification tools outside of ArcGIS Pro.
-This classification is usually completed by setting parameters based on the terrain, and then running algorithms on the point cloud to determine the feature type associated with each point.
+Lidar points stored in LAS files are typically classified into categories using specialized classification tools outside of ArcGIS Pro.
+This classification is usually completed by setting parameters based on the terrain and then running algorithms on the point cloud to determine the feature type associated with each point.
 The classification code assigned to each point is written to the LAS file and, in most cases, adheres to the American Society for Photogrammetry and Remote Sensing (ASPRS) standard.

 When a classification is carried out on lidar data, points may fall into more than one category of the classification.
 Classification flags are used to provide a secondary description or classification for lidar points.
 In later versions (LAS 1.1 and later), class flags were used to solve this problem.
 Classification flags were added to the LAS standard to mark points with information that supplements the traditional classification.
 Synthetic, key-point, withheld, and overlap flags can be set for each lidar point.
 These flags can be set along with the classification codes.
-For example, a water record could be given a classification code for water (9), as well as a withheld flag.
+For example, a water record can be given a classification code for water (9) as well as a withheld flag.
 The point will remain in the dataset but will be withheld from any additional analysis on the LAS files.

 In many cases, LAS files may not be fully or correctly classified when used as input for the GIS tools in ArcGIS Pro.
 ArcGIS Pro provides the LAS dataset and associated tools to enable classification or data cleanup of classification codes and classification flags residing in the LAS files.